 If your parents or grandparents are unwilling to disclose details about their estate plan, fear not.
 There may still be a way to open the door to a meaningful discussion about their finances.

 Regardless of their desire for privacy, said Brocke, many seniors welcome the invitation to discuss their legacy, including philanthropic goals, work ethic, and values — especially with those to whom they may bequeath their estate.
-And the Thanksgiving holiday, with its emphasis on gratitude and family, may be the ideal time to bring it up.
+And the holiday season, with its emphasis on gratitude and family, may be the ideal time to bring it up.

 “That’s what it’s all about,” said Brocke.